 2- Acrylic Glass Paint

-You can also use acrylic glass paints, especially made for glass to get a transparent look for a faux stained-glass appearance.
+You can also use acrylic glass paints, specially made for glass, to get a transparent look for a faux stained-glass appearance.

 Remember, you need to be a little faster when applying acrylic or latex paints to use it effectively.